cryptanu/Peg-Guard-Hook/docs/HOW.md

 # How PegGuard Works

-PegGuard lives in `/Users/najnomics/november/FOR ETHGLOBAL/PegGaurd-JIT`.
+PegGuard lives in the `project_directory` folder.
 From there you can run `forge test`, execute the keeper/JIT bots (TypeScript), or broadcast the Foundry scripts under `script/`.

 ## 1. Accessing the Project

-1. `cd /Users/najnomics/november/FOR ETHGLOBAL/PegGaurd-JIT`
+1. `cd project_directory/Peg-Guard-Hook`
 2. Install deps once: `forge install` and `pnpm install`
 3. Run tests: `forge test --gas-report`
 4. Run bots (after exporting env vars): `pnpm keeper`, `pnpm jit`